 Part VIII Final provisions Ex Regulation Chapter 18 Application in the Member States Regulation Article 4 Cross-border contracts Article 171 Restriction to cross-border contracts (1) For general remarks on the drawbacks of the cross-border requirement see explanations at 1.
 The Common European Sales Law may be used for cross-border contracts.
 For the purposes of this Regulation, a contract 1.
 Any Member State may, for cases where its law is the law applicable to the contract, restrict availability of the Common European Sales Law Article 3.
 (2) The Proposal requires at least one of the traders to have between traders is a cross-border contract if the parties have their habitual residence in different countries of which at least one is a Member State.
 2. to cross-border contracts.
 For the purposes of this Regulation, (a) a contract between traders is a cross- its habitual residence in a Member State, thereby preventing, for example, a Swiss and a Chinese trader who have 3.
-For the purposes of this Regulation, a contract between a trader and a consumer is a cross- border contract if: border contract if the parties have their habitual residence in different countries and (b) a contract between a trader and a chosen the law of a Member State as the law governing their contract, from using the CESL.
-There is no justification for this (a) either the address indicated by the consumer, the delivery address for goods or the billing address are consumer is a cross-border contract if either the address indicated by the consumer, the delivery address for limitation, and it should be abandoned. located in a country other than the country of the trader's habitual residence; and (b) at least one of these countries is a 2 goods or the billing address are located in a country other than the country of the trader's habitual residence Where the contract is concluded in the course of (3) The minimum EU link for B2C contracts, as formulated in the Proposal, is arguably designed to protect traders (b) at least one of these countries is a Э. where the contract is continued in the course of 9 1
+For the purposes of this Regulation, a contract between a trader and a consumer is a cross-border contract if: border contract if the parties have their habitual residence in different countries and (b) a contract between a trader and a chosen the law of a Member State as the law governing their contract, from using the CESL.
+There is no justification for this (a) either the address indicated by the consumer, the delivery address for goods or the billing address are consumer is a cross-border contract if either the address indicated by the consumer, the delivery address for limitation, and it should be abandoned. located in a country other than the country of the trader's habitual residence; and goods or the billing address are located in a country other than the country of the trader's habitual residence■.
+(3) The minimum EU link for B2C contracts, as formulated in the Proposal, is arguably (b) at least one of these countries is a 3.
+Where the contract is concluded in the course of designed to protect traders